sigsep/open-unmix-paper-joss/paper.md

   From the perspective of _Open unmix_, signal processing fundamentals are encapsulated in _pre_ and _post-processing_ operations. _Preprocessing_: the computation of Short-Term Fourier Transforms (STFT). _Postprocessing_: the spectrogram of the estimates is obtained by multiplying element-wise the input spectrogram through a _mask_ whose values lie between 0 and 1.
 This comes from the knowledge that energies of the sources roughly _add up__ to the energy of the mixture.
 Then, multichannel Wiener filters exploit the spectrogram estimates to produce the actual waveforms of the estimates.
 STFT forward and inverse transformations are used as implemented in standard libraries.
 Wiener filtering is used as implemented in the `sigsep.norbert` [LINK] repository.

 * __Discriminative__: the system is trained to predict a separated source from the observation of its mixture with other sources.
 The corresponding training is done in a _discrimative_ way, i.e. through a dataset of mixtures paired with their true separated sources.
-These are used as groundtruth targets from which gradients are computed.
+These are used as ground truth targets from which gradients are computed.

   Although alternative ways to train a separation system have emerged recently, notably through _generative_ strategies trained through adversarial cost functions, they do not lead  to comparable performance still.
 Even if we acknowledge that such an approach could in theory allow to scale the size of training data since it can be done in an _unpaired_ manner, we feel that this direction is still in progress and cannot be considered state of the art today.
 That said, the _Open-unmix_ system can easily be extended to such generative training, and the community is much welcome to exploit it for that purpose.